MicrosoftDocs/dynamics-365-project-operations/articles/sales/sales-products.md

 ---
-# required metadata

 title: Products
 description: This article provides information about the product catalog that you can use to provide information to customers about the products and pricing your organization offers.
-author: rumant
+author: mukumarm
+ms.author: suvaidya
-ms.date: 09/18/2020
+ms.date: 05/24/2024
-ms.topic: article
+ms.topic: how-to

-#

-# optional metadata

-# ms.search.form:
-# ROBOTS:
-audience: Application User
-# ms.devlang:
+ ms.custom:
+  - bap-template
 ms.reviewer: johnmichalak
-ms.search.scope:
-# ms.tgt_pltfrm:
-ms.custom:
-ms.assetid:
-ms.search.region: Global
-ms.search.industry: Service industries
-ms.author: suvaidya
-ms.dyn365.ops.version:
-ms.search.validFrom: 2020-10-01

 ---

 # Products